huydhoang/gatsby-casper-mod/src/content/to-fail-was-to-die.md

 At some point, I was all at once fighting with my girlfriend, having troubles with my parents, having been fired from my first job, and losing my close friend’s money.
 It was embarrassing.

-And time after time, I pretended that I was okay, that somehow I could still get up and fight back.

-I was delusional.

 A few months into 2013, I’d lost almost everything, financially and emotionally.
 A friend helped me get a job at a private company 6 months later.
 If you asked, it felt like a million years in torture, like Dr. Strange vs. Dormammu in endless looped time — although my act was nowhere close to being heroic.

+And time after time, I pretended that I was okay, that somehow I could still get up and fight back.
+Each time I got on Facebook and bragged about myself, the new friends that I made, the job titles, the scholarship, the startup grant, etc.

+I was delusional.

 I felt empty.
 It was not me under my own skin, except it was.
 It was all me -- crying secretly at home, at work, and in front of those few friends that I’d made — and lost.
 On one occasion, I even ranted at an HR friend when she told me I got rejected because the manager she worked with received negative feedback upon contacting my first workplace.
 She’s never referred me again.